 As with the Fuji X-T3, the 4th generation sensor and processor combo enable a native sensitivity range of ISO 160 to 12,800.
 This can be expended to ISO 80-51,200.

 Aside from the step-up in resolution from 24.3Mp to 26.1Mp, the new sensor in the X-T30 also enables a better AF system than the X-T20’s.
 For instance, there are 2.16 million pixels used for phase detection autofocusing rather than 0.5 million.
 This gives 100% coverage with AF points.

 Each AF point also benefits from 4x as much data.

-According to Fuji, this, the new processing engine, an improved algorithm and the BSI design of the sensor combine means the AF system is sensitive down to -3EV.
+According to Fuji, this, the new processing engine, an improved algorithm and the BSI design of the sensor combine to make the AF system sensitive down to -3EV.

 Fujifilm has also worked on the Face & Eye Tracking system.
 It’s now faster and more stable than the X-T20’s.
 The X-T30’s exposure is less likely to fluctuate when a face is detected.

 In addition, smaller or more distant faces can be detected.
 Previously a face needed to occupy at least 10% of the vertical space.
 The X-T30 can detect faces that take-up just 7% of the space.